Calculate Feeding Amounts

 Step 3: Prep All Meals

-Gather and divide ingredients for recipe one meal prep.
+Gather and divide ingredients for recipe one.

-Out of all of the defrosted raw ingredients, consolidate the ingredients needed for the recipe one meal prep.
+Consolidate the ingredients needed for the recipe one meal prep.
 Weigh out the amount of muscle meat, RMB, liver, other organs, and veggie blend needed for the entire meal prep. (i.e. 7 days, 30 days, etc.)

 Line up individual containers.